Love is generous, love is kind and love is selfless – we see that in all God gives to us; how will you respond?

 Parish Giving Scheme

-You can set up a Direct Debit to support the work of a church of your choosing, using either a PGS form or by direct telephone number:
+You can set up a Direct Debit to support the work of our church here is Wath, using either the form below or by direct telephone number:

 0333 002 1271